 Glad Tidings To You.
 There's just something so wonderful about the combination of pumpkin and a yeasted dough.
 The two work wonders for each other. :).
 In this case, the yeast comes in the form of my sourdough starter (Beatrix), and oh my goodness, the result is fantastic.

-My Timetable ~ use it or
+My Timetable ~ use it or create your own using this one as a guide

 8:00 a.m. ~ Make The Dough